thomas-girotto/MockGen/README.md

 # MockGen
-MockGen is a .NET mock library based on source generators.
-It aims to be the best mocking library in .net world by using source generators to offer the most powerful and straightforward API.
+MockGen was a try to build a .NET mock library based on source generators.
+It aims was to be the best mocking library in .net world by using source generators to offer the most powerful and straightforward API.

+I was pretty happy with the syntax i came up with, until i realized that i cannot support mocking generic methods with the way i designed this lib, which makes it pretty useless!
+That was still fun though, if some people are curious or find a way to support generic methods i'd be glad to hear from you.

 [![thomas-girotto](https://circleci.com/gh/thomas-girotto/MockGen.svg?style=svg)](https://app.circleci.com/pipelines/github/thomas-girotto/MockGen)